 What is Navisworks?
-Differences Between Revit and Navisworks.
+Differences between Revit and Navisworks.

 Another important factor that needs to be brought up to answer the question "What is Navisworks?" correctly is the nature of the software in question.
 While Navisworks is a great solution on its own, it is at its best when used in tandem with various 3D design platforms and packages – AutoCAD, Revit, and so on.